Let's get started

 What next?

 Congratulations!
-You just completed an essential part of pricing your products.
+You just completed an essential step towards pricing your products.

-The good news is you've already completed a whole segment of the guide
+The good news is you've already completed the first segment of the guide

 and are one step closer to pricing for profit.🥳